Electrician

 Average Cost to Rewire a House

-The cost to rewire a house generally ranges from $5,000 to $20,000+, depending on the size and accessibility of the house, as well as labor costs.
+The average cost to rewire a house generally ranges from $5,000 to $20,000+, depending on the size and accessibility of the house, as well as labor costs.

 So, if you are thinking about how much to rewire a house, then the cost is generally affected by a number of factors.